 Skip to main content

 Active Versions allows users to control which version of an entity is considered “active” within the system.
 An active version of an entity is one that is currently in use and is effective.
 Users will always be pointed to the active version of an entity, in a reference field.
-By default, an entity’s active version is automatically latest published version (“Latest”).
-Screenshot 2025-08-29 at 00.15.28.png If necessary, users have the option to select a specific version as the active version, which will not automatically update when newer versions are published.
+By default, an entity’s active version is automatically the latest published version (“Latest”).
+The Active version row showing Latest in the entity Info panel If necessary, users have the option to select a specific version as the active version, which will not automatically update when newer versions are published.
 In this case, the latest published version ≠ active version.
-Screenshot 2025-08-29 at 00.17.17.png On the search page, users can decide what type of data to search using the Query mode filter: Screenshot 2025-08-29 at 00.18.26.png
+The Manage active version modal On the query page, users can decide what type of data to query using the mode: filter: The query mode filter suggestions showing draft and active

-• Active Versions – searches the published snapshot of each entity (or a specific pinned version, if set).
-Entities that have never been published (initial drafts) are excluded by default — enable the Exclude initial drafts toggle in your saved view to filter these out.
+• active - queries the published snapshot of each entity (or a specific pinned version, if set).
+Entities that have never been published are excluded by default.

-• Live Data – searches the current state of every entity, including drafts, in-review versions, and unpublished changes.
+• draft - queries the current state of every entity, including drafts, in-review versions, and unpublished changes.

 What “active” data includes